darljed/splunk-react-custom-viz/README.md

 #### Option 2: Use with app_templates

-If you're building a new app, structure `custom-forms` within your app’s `app_templates/` directory to keep everything bundled.
+If you're building a new app, structure `react-viz` within your app’s `app_templates/` directory to keep everything bundled.

 > ✅ After placing the app, **restart Splunk** for changes to take effect.